samples of work

 - draft text for the North Carolina timeline component of First Folio!
 The Book That Gave Us Shakespeare (mentioned, below, in the section on Miscellaneous Projects); and

-- the text throughout this website (and our accompanying blog), all conceived, arranged, written, and revised over the years by me!
+- the text throughout this website (and our accompanying blog, which is currently undergoing revisions and reformatting), all conceived, arranged, written, and revised over the years by me!

 SUBSTANTIVE REVIEWS & COPY EDITS